-If you're a meat-eater, every now and then, there’s a chance you just crave a steak dinner, and while going to a restaurant might be your first thought, you can cook up a delicious steak right in your own kitchen that won’t be unnecessarily high in calories—or unnecessarily expensive.
-Taking on the challenge of making the perfect steak can seem intimidating, but it doesn’t have to be when you have the right recipes.
-You don’t have to fire up the grill outside, either.
+If you're a meat-eater, every now and then, you might just crave a steak dinner.
+And while going to a restaurant might be your first thought, you can cook up a delicious steak right in your own kitchen—one that won't be unnecessarily high in calories or unnecessarily expensive.
+Taking on the challenge of making the perfect steak can seem intimidating, but it doesn't have to be when you have the right healthy steak recipes.
+You don't have to fire up the grill outside, either.
 In fact, you just need a pan and your stove in order to cook up a mouthwatering meal.

 We have plenty of steak recipes you can choose from that offer tons of flavor and won't hurt your waistline.
 And when we tell you these recipes are easy, believe us!
 Soon enough, you'll be a master steak-cooking chef in no time—without having to wait for a table at a restaurant.

-Check out 14 of our healthy steak recipes you can easily cook up at home—no steakhouse reservation needed.
+Check out our healthy steak recipes you can easily cook up at home—no steakhouse reservation needed.
 And to learn more about steak, check out The Best & Worst Cuts of Steak—Ranked by Nutritional Benefits!

 Classic Steak Frites